 Server Group Member Indicates whether the server is a member of a server group.
-By default, this option is not selected.
+By default this option is selected and is not changeable.
 Disable Admin Operations

 Disables certain operations performed only by administrators and sub-administrators, which enable you to control changes to the database by disabling administrator (Developer Studio) operations.
 You can disable one server operating with one database, but in the case of multiple servers sharing same database, use this setting to disable all servers except one to prevent conflicts.
 If the check box is